e-c-k-e-r/vall-e/README.md

   + **!**NOTE**!**: This is incompatible with beam search sampling (for the meantime at least).
 * `--mirostat-eta`: (AR only) the "learning rate" during mirostat sampling applied to the maximum surprise.

+### Web UI

+A Gradio-based web UI is accessible by running `python3 -m vall_e.webui`.
+You can, optionally, pass:

+* `--yaml=./path/to/your/config.yaml`: will load the targeted YAML
+* `--listen 0.0.0.0:7860`: will set the web UI to listen to all IPs at port 7860.
+Replace the IP and Port to your preference.

+#### Inference

+Synthesizing speech is simple:

+* `Input Prompt`: The guiding text prompt.
+Each new line will be it's own generated audio to be stitched together at the end.
+* `Audio Input`: The reference audio for the synthesis.
+Under Gradio, you can trim your clip accordingly, but leaving it as-is works fine.
+* `Output`: The resultant audio.
+* `Inference`: Button to start generating the audio.

+All the additional knobs have a description that can be correlated to the above CLI flags.

+#### Settings

+So far, this only allows you to load a different model without needing to restart.
+The previous model should seamlessly unload, and the new one will load in place.

 ## To-Do

 * [x] train and release a serviceable model for finetuning against.
 * [ ] train and release a ***good*** zero-shot model.
   - this should, hopefully, just simply requires another epoch or two for `ar+nar-llama-8`, as the foundation seems rather robust now.
+* [ ] well-integrated training through the Web UI (without the kludge from ai-voice-cloning)
 * [x] ~~explore alternative setups, like a NAR-only model~~
   - the current experiment of an AR length-predictor + NAR for the rest seems to fall apart...
 * [x] ~~explore better sampling techniques~~